Doctor Ahrendt's Decision

-Dr. Ahrendt's Decision (Die Entscheidung des Dr. Ahrendt) is an East German black-and-white film, directed by Frank Vogel.
-It was released in 1960.
+Dr. Ahrendt's Decision (Die Entscheidung des Dr. Ahrendt) is an East German black-and-white film directed by Frank Vogel, released in 1960.

 Plot

 Dr. Ahrendt has developed a new type of iron smelter.
 When his invention fails to produce the required results, he begins to doubt himself, and is even considered as a liar by some.
 However, the workers in the factory are determined to achieve the goals set forth, and together with the scientist they manage to prove that the machine can be used as planned.